Azmisov/iris/merge/README.md

   change.
 You can look through the git timeline to see when the source code did match, then step through the commits to find where they diverged.
 Or you can use git blame if the line was not deleted, simply modified.

+## TODO
+- script that automatically runs apply_patches.py on every patch sequentially to see which ones can be merged easily without conflicts; maybe set fuzz factor to zero; possibly run without cleaning up directory, to get cases where file is modified multiple times by different patches